aosabook/500lines/pedometer/chapter.md

 Let's discuss the infomation we'll need to calculate each of these metrics.
 We're intentionally leaving the exciting, step counting part of our program to the end.

 ### Distance traveled
 A mobile pedometer app is generally be used by one person.
-The stride length of that person is necessary to determine distance traveled, which is calculated by multiplying the steps taken by the stride length.
-The pedometer can ask the user to input their info.

-If the user can directly provide their stride length, then we're good to go.
-If not, and they provide their gender and their height, we can use $0.413 * height$ for a female, and $0.415 * height$ for a male.

-If they only provide their height, we can use $(0.413 + 0.415)/2 * height$, averaging the two multipliers.

-If they only provide their gender, we can use the average of 70 cm for a female, and 78 cm for a male.

-Finally, if the user does not wish to provide any information, we can take the average of 70 cm and 78 cm and set the stride length to 74 cm.

-TODO: Do I need to add references for multipliers and averages above?
-Can we just say some basic research turned up these numbers, but we're free to change them if more accurate ones are uncovered?
+Total distance travelled during a walk is calcualte by multiplying the steps taken by the person's stride length.
+If the stride length is provided, we can use it directly.
+If it's unknown, we can allow other optional information to be provided for the user, such as gender and height.
+We can do the best we can with what's provided to calculate the stride and, ultimately, the distance travelled.

-All of this information is related to the user, so it makes sense to create a `User` class.
+Information like stride length, gender, and height is related to the user, so it makes sense to create a `User` class.

 ~~~~~~~
 class User